-In accordance with IFRS 7 "Financial Instruments: Disclosures", the Group's maximum credit risk exposure (see definition below) by headings in the statement of financial position as of 31 December 2018 is provided below.
+In accordance with IFRS 7 "Financial Instruments: Disclosures", the Group's maximum credit risk exposure (see definition below) by headings in the statement of financial position as of 31 March 2019 and 31 December 2018 are provided below.
 It does not consider the availability of collateral or other credit enhancements to guarantee compliance with payment obligations.
 The details of collateral and other credit enhancements are disclosed in "collateral policy" section below.
 The maximum credit exposures broken down by financial instruments are as follows: